Cartrigger/angelauramc.github.io/markdown/wiki/going_further/MODPACKS.md

 ## Official Modpacks from PojavLauncherTeam
 N/A

-These modpacks are specially made for AmethystLauncher, but it doesn't mean you can't try them on PC too!
+These modpacks are specially made for Amethyst, but it doesn't mean you can't try them on PC too!

 # Installing Modpacks